opengauss-mirror/docs/content/en/docs/Developerguide/variable-definition-statements.md

 ```

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
->-   **%TYPE**  cannot reference the type of a composite variable or a record variable, a column type of the record type, a column type of a variable of the cross-package composite type, or a column type of a cursor variable of the cross-package type.
+>-   **%TYPE**  cannot reference the type of a composite variable or a record variable, a column type of the record type.
->-   **%ROWTYPE**  cannot reference the type of a composite variable or a record variable and the type of a cross-package cursor.
+>-   **%ROWTYPE**  cannot reference the type of a composite variable or a record variable.

 ## Scope of a Variable<a name="en-us_topic_0283136825_en-us_topic_0237122221_en-us_topic_0059777427_s22f3ff2c9c4344a99fd2a028a86620bf"></a>